 |Year||University Policies||University Practices||Student Union Policies||Student Union Practices|

-Mount Royal University (MRU) passed an Academic Freedom policy in 1993, which states:
+In addition, MRU passed an Academic Freedom policy in 1993, which states:

 The common good of society depends upon the search for knowledge and its free exposition.
 Academic freedom in educational institutions is essential to both these purposes in the teaching function of the institution as well as in its scholarship and research.